-- Some commands are executed directly by the shell rather than the OS because they read/write the shell's state. - help : display information about bash commands (not sh or csh).
+- A command typed after the prompt is executed by the shell (shell command) or the shell calls a command program (system command). - Shell commands read/write shell information/state. - help : display information about bash commands (not sh or csh).

 help [command-name]